“First, write what you know."

 In pursuing his literary career, Dr. Randy Overbeck has clearly heeded this sage advice.
 From the beginning, he has chosen to set his narratives—whether edge-of-your-seat thriller, classical whodunit, or eerie ghost story—squarely in the realm of school.
 His three plus decades of experience as a teacher, professor and school leader has infused his writing with a rare authenticity about the world of education, even as the protagonists of his tales tackle daunting, out-sized challenges.

 When he is not writing, Dr. Overbeck is often in demand as a speaker to groups, large and small.
 His speaking experiences run the gamut from delivering a keynote at a national conference to a participant in a federal policy debate on education.
 During the past several years, he has shared his tribute, “Teachers--the Real American Heroes” with more than 150 clubs and organizations, introducing audiences across the country to his first novel, Leave No Child Behind.
-In similar fashion, Dr. Overbeck is now accepting invitations to share his newest presentation, “Things That Go Bump in the Night,” a fun and intriguing talk about what lies beyond and an introduction to his ghost story, Blood on the Chesapeake.
+More Recently, Dr. Overbeck has shared his two new programs, about ghosts “Things Still Go Bump in the Night,” and "A Few Favorite Haunts."
 Click here to request Dr. Overbeck speak to your organization, chapter or book club.

 Dr. Overbeck and his wife, Cathy

 A member of the Mystery Writers of America, Dr. Overbeck is active member of the literary community, contributing to a writers’ critique group, serving as a mentor to emerging writers and participating in writing conferences such as Sleuthfest, Killer Nashville and the Midwest Writers Workshop.
 He also currently serves as Past President of the 20,000 member Ohio Retired Teachers Association (ORTA) with members in more than thirty states.